hnipps/refresharr/README.md

 **What it does:**
 1. 🔍 Scans the Sonarr download queue for stuck items
 2. 📋 Identifies items with import issues (status = "completed" but not imported)
-3. 🚫 Removes problematic queue entries that match known patterns:
+3. 🎯 Attempts to import stuck items using manual import process
+4. 📥 Triggers download client scan to refresh import status
+5. 📝 Logs failures without removing items from queue (for manual resolution)
+6. 📊 Reports the number of items successfully imported vs requiring manual attention

+**Import Issues Detected:**
 - "already imported"
 - "episode file already imported"
 - "one or more episodes expected"
 - "missing from the release"
-4. 📊 Reports the number of items fixed

 **Note:** This command only works with Sonarr (not Radarr) as download queue management is specific to Sonarr's import process.